mapping-commons/sssom/src/docs/create-mapping-commons.md

 # Getting started

 - First, create a virtual environment of your choice (anaconda, venv, pyenv, poetry etc.).
-If you need assistance with virtual environments, [here's a guide](https://berkeleybop.github.io/best_practice/python_environments) to help you navigate through this vast topic.
+If you need assistance with virtual environments, [here's a guide](https://berkeleybop.github.io/best_practice/python_environments) to help you setup pyenv and use poetry with it.
 - Install the [cruft](https://github.com/cruft/cruft) package.
 Cruft enables keeping projects up-to-date with future updates made to this original template.

     ```